rosdb/javascript-algorithms/docs/big-o-notation/introduction.md

 ## Big O and JS Data Structures

-Now that we've covered Big O Notation, let's spend a couple minutes analyzing the things we do all the time in JavaScript: working with Arrays, Objects, and built-in methods.
+Now that we've covered Big O Notation, let's spend a couple of minutes analyzing the things we do all the time in JavaScript: working with Arrays, Objects, and built-in methods.

 ### Objects